Legion2/open-cue-service/README.md

 You can also configure the Auto Sync Interval, which is the time in seconds between the checks if iCUE is running.
 Change the property `"AutoSyncInterval": <interval in seconds>` in the `appsettings.json`.

+To activate a profile on startup you can set the property `"StartProfileName": "<profile name>"` to an existing profile you want to be active on start.
+Default is an empty string, which means no profile will be activated on startup.

 ## Troubleshooting

 ### Sdk Error occurred: InvalidArguments